 Unofficial Language in: Pakistan, Senegal, South Sudan, etc

 Below are some of the job profiles you can opt for after learning a foreign language:

 With your knowledge of a foreign language, you can work as a translator or interpreter for a company.
 Besides this, there are ample opportunities to become a freelancer as a language expert.
 Depending upon how experienced you are, you can also work for Media houses, tourist centres, sports clubs, etc.

 Work for Immigration/Custom Services

-Language jobs in the embassy or government agencies such as immigration departments and custom services is the area you can flourish handsomely with your knowledge.
+Language jobs in the embassy or government agencies such as immigration departments and customs service the area you can flourish handsomely with your knowledge.

 Jobs in MNC, KPO, BPO & IT

 Jobs in MNC, KPO, BPO and IT involve speaking skills, collecting information, working documents in the corresponding language, voice-based employment, training and transaction.

 Attraction centres, shopping malls, and luxurious hotels & suites need workers that can communicate fluently with the thousands of visitors that patronize their businesses from time to time.

 Choosing which language to pursue can be an intimidating task and a big decision since you are going to invest your time and money.
 Whatever you choose, make sure that you are enjoying the study process and that you truly invest yourself in studying.
 The following are the various aspects of a language you need to check before starting: